dongx-duan/dongx-duan.github.io/reading_list.md

 > 2. Local Attention
 > Hard Attention: As in Show, Attend and Tell
 > Window selection: for a predict position pt, select [t-D, t+D] to attend on
+>
+> 3. Make attention jointly at each time: Input-feeding approach
+> send the attention h_t to the next input x_t+1

 [Memory Networks](https://arxiv.org/abs/1410.3916)
 >